jatiinyadav/MysuruTourismWebsite/README.md

 # About
-This Webiste was made under DSC WoW Hackathon which was of 48hrs for Mysuru Tourism Track.
+This Website was made under DSC WoW Hackathon which was of 48hrs for Mysuru Tourism Track.

 # Technology Stack
 <ol>